 The New Zealand Breast Device Registry: Te Rehita Taputapu Uma o Aotearoa is a registered Charitable Trust.
 The Trust’s vision is that Aotearoa New Zealand creates and maintains a comprehensive registry for implanted breast devices to monitor and reduce the risk of adverse outcomes and complications for women with these products.

-The NZBDR is governed by a Board of Trustees and appointed stakeholder representatives including a consumer representative.
-The purpose of the NZBDR is to provide medical information, reporting, device tracking and auditing for complications for the women of New Zealand and their health professionals.
+The NZBDR is governed by Trustees and and a Governance Board made up of appointed stakeholder representatives including a consumer representative.
+The purpose of the NZBDR is to provide medical information, reporting, device tracking and auditing of complications for the women of New Zealand and their health professionals.
 This registry will make it possible to trace patients in the event of a product recall or safety concern related to a specific type of implant.

 The New Zealand Breast Device Registry will hold a clinical record for all surgically implanted devices including breast prostheses, tissue expanders and alloplastic and biological meshes.
 It also records all associated surgical procedures including both primary and secondary (revision procedures), the indications for those procedures and all complications.